 You can also visit the recreation center, housing restaurants, game rooms, play structures for kids, and many other facilities.

-Collin County History Museum
+Revisit History at Collin County History Museum

 Dive deeper into the history of Collin County and the surrounding region by visiting the Collin County History Museum.